·

 Before you start baking, you’ll want to make sure that your butter, eggs, and sour cream aren’t cold.
 Room-temperature ingredients mix better together, which makes your cake nice and fluffy.

-When mixing in the flour, combine everything until it’s mixed.
+When mixing in the flour, combine everything until it’s just mixed.
 If you mix too much, you’ll have a heavy and hard cake.
-Stop mixing right when everything looks combined.

 To see if your cake is fully baked, poke the middle of it with a toothpick or cake tester.
 If the toothpick comes out clean or has a couple of crumbs, your cake is done.
 If there’s wet batter on the toothpick, you’ll need to bake the cake a bit longer.